OctopusDeploy/docs/docs/guides/azure-deployments/creating-an-azure-account/creating-an-azure-service-principal-account.md

 The values for the following fields come from Azure:

-**Subscription ID**: Â The ID of the Azure Subscription this account will interact with.
+**Subscription ID**:  The ID of the Azure Subscription this account will interact with.

-**Client ID**: Â This is the ID of the application in Azure Active Directory. Â It is known as ApplicationID in the PowerShell API, but Client ID in the Azure Portal.
+**Client ID**:  This is the ID of the application in Azure Active Directory.
+It is known as ApplicationID in the PowerShell API, but Client ID in the Azure Portal.

-**Tenant ID**: The ID of the Active Directory tenant. Â TheÂ *Creating a Service Principal via PowerShell* section above shows how the Tenant ID can be obtained.
+**Tenant ID**: The ID of the Active Directory tenant.
+The *Creating a Service Principal via PowerShell* section above shows how the Tenant ID can be obtained.